-Since the additional State Pension was introduced in 1978, it has been possible to contract-out of it into a pension scheme that meets certain criteria.
-Where an employee is a member of a contracted-out scheme, they and their employer pay a reduced rate of National Insurance (NI), designed to reflect the cost of providing the benefits foregone.
+From the time the additional State Pension was introduced in 1978, it was possible to contract-out of it into a pension scheme that meets certain criteria.
+Where an employee was contracted-out scheme, they and their employer paid a reduced rate of National Insurance (NI), designed to reflect the cost of providing the benefits foregone.
 Between 1978 and 1997, contracted-out schemes were required to provide a Guaranteed Minimum Pension (GMP).
 Since 1997, a different test has applied but contracted-out schemes still have to provide a GMP for rights accrued between 1978 and 1997.

 Pension schemes are required to index GMP rights accrued between 1988 and 1997, in line with prices, subject to a 3% cap.
-The increase required by schemes each year is provided for in a draft Statutory Instrument, the Guaranteed Minimum Pension Increase Order.
+The increase required by schemes each year is provided for in a Statutory Instrument - the Guaranteed Minimum Pension Increase Order.

 There is a link between the GMP and the additional State Pension in that, when a person reaches pensionable age, the total amount of GMP is subtracted from the total amount of additional state pension built up between 1978 and 1997, and any net amount is paid.
 This is referred to as a ‘contracted-out deduction’.
 It reflects the fact that reduced National Insurance (NI) was paid during the period of contracting out in return for meeting legislative requirements.
 This calculation is performed each year that the pension is payable.

 The effect of these arrangements is that, although schemes are not required to provide increases on the GMP on rights accrued between 1978 and 1988 (or in excess of 3% on rights accrued between 1988 and 1997), the additional State Pension built up during that period is subject to increases.
 When the contracted-out deduction is subtracted from the additional state pension, the remaining additional state pension includes an increase linked to prices.
-In this way, an amount broadly equivalent to the GMP, but which is in fact additional state pension, is subject to an increase (HC Deb, 6 January 2014, c51W).
+The effect is that, an amount broadly equivalent to the GMP, but which is in fact additional state pension is subject to an increase (HC Deb, 6 January 2014, c51W).